rust-lang/rust-project-goals/src/2024h2/optimize-clippy.md

 ### The "shiny future" we are working towards

-**!!
-INITIAL TEXT, TEAM SHOULD REVIEW**

 The possible outcome would be a system that can be run on-save without being a hassle to the developer, and that has the minimum possible overhead over `cargo check` (which, would also be optimized as a side of a lot of a subset of the optimizations).

 A developer shouldn't have to get a high-end machine to run a compiler swiftly; and a server should not spend more valuable seconds on linting than strictly necessary.

-*This text is NORMATIVE, in the sense that teams should review this and make sure they are aligned.
-If not, then the shiny future should be moved to frequently asked questions with a title like "what might we do next".*

 [da]: ../about/design_axioms.md